koddas/spark-web-project/readme.md

     mvn package

 in your terminal.
-Your generated JAR fileS can be found as *./target/SparkWebProject-1.0.0.jar* and *./target/SparkWebProject-1.0.0-with-dependencies.jar*.
+Your generated JAR files can be found as *./target/SparkWebProject-1.0.0.jar* and *./target/SparkWebProject-1.0.0-with-dependencies.jar*.